MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/create-your-first-winui3-app.md

 ## Key concepts

 Packaging is an important consideration of any Windows App SDK project.
-You can skip over this section if you wish, and create a non-packaged project.
+You can skip over this section if you wish, and create a unpackaged project.
 But please come back later to read more about it.

 [!INCLUDE [Packaged apps, Unpackaged apps](../../windows-app-sdk/includes/glossary/packaged-unpackaged-include.md)]